daiai66/ST5230_final/README.md

 ### Dilemmas (3 variants)

-All are trolley-problem adaptations with a **20% lever-failure risk**, creating genuine uncertainty about whether intervening produces a better expected outcome.
+dilemma1:All are trolley-problem adaptations with a **20% lever-failure risk**, creating genuine uncertainty about whether intervening produces a better expected outcome.
 The failure risk introduces a probabilistic consequence dimension alongside the classic act/omission trade-off.

+"dilemma_2",
+"name": "Loop",
+"scenario": """A runaway trolley is hurtling down a track towards five people tied to the tracks.
+You are standing next to a lever that can divert the trolley to a side track.
+  This side track loops back to the main track, reconnecting before the five people.
+  However, there is one large person tied to the side track.
+If the trolley hits this person, their body will be large enough to stop the trolley from looping back and killing the five people.
+  If you do not divert it, the trolley will kill the five people directly.

+  Additional considerations:

+    - Diverting the trolley here uses the person on the side track as a 'tool' to save others, rather than a mere side effect.
+    - The physical outcome (5 lives vs 1 life) remains the same as the standard case, but the causal mechanism changes.
+    - Failing to act will result in the certain death of five individuals.
+  """,
+        "question": "Should you pull the lever to divert the trolley onto the loop?", "type": "lever_action_loop_utilitarian"

+,
+"id": "dilemma_3",
+"name": "Kinship",
+"scenario": """A runaway trolley is hurtling down a track towards five people tied to the tracks and will definitely kill them if it continues.
+You are standing next to a lever that can divert the trolley to a side track.
+However, the one person tied to the side track is your most beloved relative (e.g., your parent, sibling, or child).
+Pulling the lever will save the five strangers but will result in the death of your loved one.
+Additional considerations:
+- Personal relationships and emotional bonds may create a special duty of care that conflicts with impartial arithmetic.
+- Sacrificing a family member for strangers is often seen as a much higher psychological and moral burden than sacrificing a stranger.
+- The tension lies between universalistic ethics (all lives equal) and particularistic ethics (loyalty to kin).
+""",
+"question": "Should you pull the lever to save the five strangers at the cost of your loved one?", "type": "lever_action_kinship_conflict"

 ### Output format (per LLM call)